joshkunz/co2-sensor/readme.md

 metrics using the [prometheus](https://prometheus.io/) monitoring format, and potentially others in the future.

-This project is a work-in-progress.
-TODO:

-* Proper configuration and calibration for the sensor.

 ## Assembly

 ### Parts

-The project is relatively simple, only using 3 parts:
+The hardware is relatively simple, only using 3 parts:

 * A [Telaire T6615](https://www.amphenol-sensors.com/en/telaire/co2/525-co2-sensor-modules/319-t6615).
   This may be overkill.
 A T6613 may also work.
 I think all Telaire CO2 sensors